hermandpessek/pessek_chat/README.md

 # PESSEK CHAT
 <p>XMPP Client for ELGG based on Converse.js</p>
 <p>Pessek Chat is a facebook like chat for elgg using the XMPP protocol.
-It requires the XMPP serveur.
+It requires a XMPP serveur.
 The plugin was tested with ejabberd.</p>

 <!DOCTYPE html>
 <html lang="en">